CodestackJS/nextjs-intro/README.md

     + npm run dev => To run our Next.JS app

+    + npm install @nextui-org/react framer-motion => To install nextui and framer motion

 ### File Structure
     + page.tsx => component file for a page
         - They represent the structure of a single page

+        - Similar to the App.tsx

+    + layout.tsx => a layout for a group of pages
+        - They can represent an overall structure of multiple pages, such as a nav or side bar

+        - The root layout. tsx would be similar to the react index.html

 ### Routing
     + Next.JS will create routes to our page.tsx files based on our file structure
         - If you want to group files together inside a parent folder, but don't want that parent folder to show up in the route, you can surround that folder's name in parenthesis
         Example: (pages)

+### Rendering
+    + Service Side Rendering (SSR) => When your code is rendered on the server and the server sends back a fully rendered static webpage
+        - SSR can't render anything that requires user interaction or the browser, such as buttons, inputs or hooks, but they can have children that are client components to handle those

+        - SSR is faster than rendering everything on the client

+        - By default all components and pages are server components

+        - Server components can have both server and client childern

+    + Client Side Rendering (CSR) => When your code is sent and rendered on the client's system
+        - This can be slower than SSR

+        - Client components cannot have child server components.
+Whenever you call a component inside of a client component it will become a client component, because like their parent it will be rendered on the client

+        - Client components can only hae client children *server to client not client to server*